 Pre-Medical and Pre-Dental Program

-Students seeking to qualify for entrance to professional schools in medicine or dentistry are encouraged to meet regularly with an assigned pre-health career advisor in the College of Arts and Sciences.
-Pre-Medical and Pre-Dental advisors can tailor individual degree plans to meet the specific entrance requirements for each discipline and professional school.
+Students seeking to qualify for entrance to professional schools in medicine or dentistry are encouraged to meet regularly with a designated pre-health professions advisor in the College of Arts and Sciences.
+Pre-Medical and Pre-Dental advisors can guide students through additional requirements, recommended courses, and partnerships with professional schools.

 The vast majority of students entering medical or dental school must complete four-years of college work.
 The curriculum offered by the College of Arts and Sciences provides a solid foundation in biology, chemistry, mathematics, and physics.
-However, a student does not have to major in biology or chemistry to meet medical and dental school prerequisites as long as the student successfully completes the following courses, they will be able to matriculate into a state supported institution:
+A student does not have to major in biology or chemistry to meet medical and dental school prerequisites.
+As long as the student successfully completes the following courses, they will be able to matriculate into a state supported institution:

-Students are encouraged to discuss their application plans during their sophomore year, and to take Medical College Admission Test (MCAT), Dental Admission Test (DAT), or any of the appropriate professional entrance examinations, in April of their junior year.
+Students are encouraged to discuss their application plans with their advisor, and to take Medical College Admission Test (MCAT), or Dental Admission Test (DAT), by April the year before they wish to matriculate to professional school.

 Students pursuing a Bachelor degree in the College of Arts and Sciences may include teacher certification for 7-12 or All-Level.
-Teacher Certification in grades 7-12 is offered in the following areas: English, History, Mathematics and Science, and Spanish.
+Teacher Certification in grades 7-12 is offered in the following areas: English, History, Mathematics, and Science.
 All-Level certification is available in Arts, Music and Spanish.

 Students may contact the Certification Office for information about requirements for Teacher Certification.
 Additional information is included in the introduction section of the College of Education in this catalog.

 - Bachelor of Applied Arts and Sciences (BAAS)